feross/cs253.stanford.edu/src/pages/assign0.md

 If you get stuck, the web is your friend!
 You can quickly search for a topic and quickly refresh your memory.
 A good trick is to search for a concept along with the abbreviation `"mdn"`, short for [Mozilla Developer Network](https://developer.mozilla.org/en-US/) which is the best web resource for HTML and JavaScript APIs.
 So, for example if you want a refresher on how `<script>` tags work, you could search for `"script mdn"`.

+When you're finished with all the exercises, your `src/learnyouhtml` folder should have 11 complete `.html` files.
+Nice work!

-When you're finished with all the exercises, go on to the next part.
+When you're ready, go on to the next part.

 ## Part 2 – JavaScripting Adventure!
 (20 points, 1 per exercise)